vmware-tanzu/tanzu-dev-portal/Guide_for_Contributors_New_to_Github.md

 > ## Short FAQ
 >
 > ### How will I know if the changes have passed the checks, been rejected, approved or merged?
 > If there’s a change to the status of your pull request, Github will alert you via the email linked to your Github account, and add a notification to the  notifications icon of your Github account.
+Here's how to check from the Github site:
 > 1. Click on the notification icon.
 ><img style="float: left;" src="https://github.com/Weimankow/tanzu-dev-portal/blob/Guide-for-Contributors-New-to-Github/Images%20for%20Guide/Notification%201.png"/>
 > 2. Click on the notification with the name of the branch you submitted for pull request